311stefanos/EPL-thesis/README.md

 - add an overview here

 - test code_annotator on a more complex workflow
-    - maybe add to it a to annotate the inputs of agent schema
+    - maybe add to it: to annotate the inputs of agent schema
 - make the software engineer
 - make the coders
 - make a qa